Everything We Know About Amazon's 'The Wheel of Time' TV Series

 Rosamund Pike (Gone Girl) leads the cast as Moiraine, the Aes Sedai character who acts as a mentor and guide to her younger charges.
 Rounding out the main group are Josha Stradowski (Just Friends) as Rand Al'Thor, Marcus Rutherford (Obey) as Perrin Aybara, Zoë Robins (The Killian Curse) as Nynaeve, Barney Harris (Billionaire Boys Club) as Mat Cauthon, and Madeleine Madden (Dora and the Lost City of Gold) as Egwene Al'Vere.

 Also joining the cast are Daniel Henney (Big Hero 6) as al'Lan Mandragoran, Michael McElhatton (Game of Thrones) as Tam Al'Thor, Álvaro Morte (Money Heist) as Logain Ablar, Hammed Animashaun (Black Mirror) as Loial, Alexandre Willaume (Tomb Raider) as Thom Merrilin, and Johann Myers (The Medallion) as Padan Fain.
+Maria Doyle Kennedy (Orphan Black) will be playing Illa, Narinder Samra will be Raen, and Daryl McCormack will be Aram.

 Who else is involved?